LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/gitlab/README.md

 ### Part 1
 1. The instructor will create a new project on Gitlab for this walkthrough
-2. Instructor will add a roster.txt file using a branch and a Merge Request
+2. Instructor will add a file to the repo using a branch and a Merge Request
 3. In your terminal, clone that repo
 4. Create a new branch.
 Example: blakes-branch
 5. Checkout the new branch